 Section 3.
 Associate Members, Student Members and General Members shall not be eligible to hold elected office in the Association.

 Section 4.
 A term of office is a two-year period.
 The full Board of Directors will be selected on a staggered basis with half of the board selected on alternate years.
 Ex-officio members will also serve on a two-year cycle.
 The Board shall adopt rules to guide the transition timeline and procedural guidelines necessary to institutionalize this term provision.

 Article VII.
 Authority of the Directors to Appointment Advisors and the Role of Appointed Advisors.

-(a) The Board of Directors shall have the authority to appoint an Advisor with a select field of expertise to serve at the pleasure of the Board.
+Section 1.
+The authority of Board of Directors to Appointment Advisors is that the Board of Directors shall have the authority to appoint an Advisor with a select field of expertise to serve at the pleasure of the Board.
 Multiple fields of expertise may have a representative Advisor appointed.

 Article VIII.
 Membership Criteria.

 Section 1.
-All membership applications for Full, Student, Associate or General status will be subject to the review of the Board of Directors or, as its designated Committee.
-The Board maintains full and final authority to accept or reject any recommendation of the designated Committee regarding a membership application.
+All membership applications for Full, Student, Associate or General status will be subject to the review of the Board of Directors or, of its designated Committee.
+The Board maintains sole and final authority to accept or reject any recommendation of the designated Committee regarding a membership application.

 Full, Student, Associate and General Members must conduct themselves in a manner appropriate to ethical standards of acceptable professionalism.

 Each Full Member is required to be in good standing – which is, with limited exception, to be current in the practice of journalism, meet and maintain the established Standards of Conduct for the journalism profession and remain financially current in the payment of Chapter dues.